3 Simple Tips To Lose Weight During Winter

 There are a number of other health benefits to spending some time out in the cold.
 For example, it’s possible cold weather workouts can reduce the impact of allergies[7].
 In terms of losing weight, one of the most important is the increased activity of brown fat cells[8]

 Brown fat cells are a little different.
 They are packed with mitochondria, which are sort of like the engines of your body’s cells.
 Instead of just storing energy, brown fat cells burn it in a particularly effective way.
-They tend to be most active when it’s cold out, as burning energy produces more body heat to keep you warm.
-As a result, your metabolism[9] kicks into higher gear and you burn even more calories.
+They tend to be most active when it’s cold out, as burning energy produces more body temperature to reduce cold temperatures and keep you warm.
+As a result, your metabolism[9] kicks into a higher gear and you burn even more calories.

 While cold weather workouts might be more effective, to lose weight and keep it off you need to form or reinforce healthy habits.
 Eating healthy and finding ways to exercise, even when it’s freezing out, is always going to be the best way to lose weight.